iovation/deviceprint-SDK-Android/README.md

 |                                 | GET\_ACCOUNTS, ACCESS\_NETWORK\_STATE                                                                             |
 | **Supported NDK Architectures** | x86, x86_64, arm64-v8a, armeabi-v7a                                                                               |

-> __NOTE__ Regarding Android 11 background location changes: The FraudForce SDK neither requires nor requests location when the application is in a background state.
+> __NOTE__ Regarding Android 11 background location changes: The Device Risk SDK neither requires nor requests location when the application is in a background state.

 > __NOTE__ If the permissions listed are not required by the application, the values collected using those permissions will be ignored.
 The permissions are not required to obtain a usable blackbox, but they do help obtain some unique device information.

 > __NOTE__ Android 10 introduced the ACCESS_BACKGROUND_LOCATION permission, protected at the dangerous level as is the case for ACCESS_FINE_LOCATION.
 Refer to the official Android documentation for when to incorporate this permission.

-Version 4.3.0 of the iovation FraudForce SDK for Android supports Android 5.0 or higher.
+Version 4.3.0 of the TruValidate Device Risk SDK for Android supports Android 5.0 or higher.

-## Installing the FraudForce SDK for Android
+## Installing the Device Risk SDK for Android

 1. Download iovation-android-sdk-4.3.0.zip from here: [iovation Mobile SDK for Android](https://github.com/iovation/deviceprint-SDK-Android).